lwjohnst86/nefa-code/doc/manuscript.md

 response variables in the PLS-DA analysis.
 The PLS-DA results show a very poor discriminatory ability of the NEFA composition in classifying participants into the correct beta-cell function latent class.
 Only
-273 (57.7%)
+278 (58.8%)
 participants were correctly classified, primarily into the middle group.
-The specific NEFA composition was not able to accurately classify participants who had low or high beta-cell function.
+The specific NEFA composition was not able to accurately classify participants who had low or high beta-cell function, however, those individuals classified into the low beta-cell function group tended to have patterns of NEFA composition higher in 14:0, 16:0, 14:1n-7, and 16:1n-7.
-Supplemental Figure S  5 shows the loadings of individual NEFA by the extracted component and Supplemental Figure S  6 shows the clustering of the components by ISSI-2 latent class.
-The PLS-DA analysis using conversion to or maintenance of dysglycemia status as the response variable showed similar poor discriminatory ability, though better than the beta-cell function trajectory results.
-While 347 (72.6%) participants were classified correctly based on dysglycemia status, examining the clustering of the NEFA composition showed poor discrimination between groups (see Supplemental Figure S  7 and Supplemental Figure S  8).
+Supplemental Figure S  6 shows the loadings of individual NEFA by the extracted component and Supplemental Figure S  5 shows the clustering of the components by ISSI-2 latent class.
+The PLS-DA analysis using conversion to or maintenance of dysglycemia status over the 6 years as the response variable showed similar poor discriminatory ability, though better than the beta-cell function trajectory results.
+While 346 (72.4%) participants were classified correctly based on dysglycemia status, examining the clustering of the NEFA composition showed poor discrimination between groups (see Supplemental Figure S  7 and Supplemental Figure S  8).